DSTKES/GACD_Course_Project/README.md

 The **summary_data** data frame is the result of grouping the extracted data by the measured activity and the subject and taking the mean for the values of each measurement.
-A prefix of 'Avg' was added to each measurement variable to clarify that the mean summarize was applied.
+A prefix of 'Avg' was added to each measurement variable to clarify that the mean summarization function was applied.

-An option is included to save off **summary_data** as a csv file.
-It's encouraged to rename the file if using for comparison with the existing file posted in the 'data' directory.

 ### Data
 --------